What Is Pit Barrel Cooker Pork Belly?

-How to Smoke Pit Barrel Cooker Pork Belly
+How To Smoke Pit Barrel Cooker Pork Belly

 Smoking Pit Barrel Cooker pork belly is a delicious and easy way to cook this flavorful cut of meat.
 The PBC's unique design allows you to smoke and grill your pork belly at the same time, resulting in a juicy steak with a crispy crust.
 Additionally, the PBC seasons the pork belly with a delicious smoky flavor.